 - Finally, it is moved into a data warehouse.

-Adding transformations in a data map using Centerprise data mapping tool.
+Data mapping and transformation: Adding transformations in a data map using Centerprise data mapping tool.

-How Is Data Mapping Done?
+How is Data Mapping Done?
 Data Mapping Examples in Action

-ETL mapping feature of Astera Centerprise data integrator in action
+Mapping documents in ETL: The image shows the ETL mapping feature of Astera Centerprise data integrator in action

 Data mapping is used to accomplish a range of data integration and transformation tasks depending on the data management needs of an enterprise and the capabilities of data conversion mapping software it uses.
 Some common known use cases of mapping business data include database schema mapping for pre-integration, data cleansing from disparate data stores, and data conversion from legacy systems.

 Before starting a data mapping process, data mapping teams need to make sure that they have all the information available from all stakeholders involved.
-If there is any sensitive information that should be mapped separately, it should be informed to the data mapping team prior to the start of process.
-In most cases, data quality checks will be added to the data map to minimize risk of data leak or access control sabotage.
+If there is any sensitive information that should be mapped separately, it should be informed to the data mapping team prior to the start of the process.
+In most cases, data quality checks will be added to the data map to minimize the risk of data leak or access control sabotage.

-Why Data Mapping is Important in the ETL Process?
+Why is Data Mapping Important in the ETL Process?

 Automated Data Mapping & Data Integration